About Death and Life

-This daily practice is what counts because we can have beautiful ideas about dying, thinking life will go on once we die, but when the moment is there we still have to do it – we have to let go of the life we became used to and got attached to and we usually have no idea how deep and subtle these attachments are. e Since we have a very strong identification with our life, as if we own it, letting go is not necessarily easy, although it can be.
+This daily practice is what counts because we can have beautiful ideas about dying, thinking life will go on once we die, but when the moment is there we still have to do it – we have to let go of the life we became used to and got attached to and we usually have no idea how deep and subtle these attachments are.
+Since we have a very strong identification with our life, as if we own it, letting go is not necessarily easy, although it can be.
 For example, letting go of a body we have become so used to, feelings and ideas that we consider as important truths and as ‘ours’, and of course those who stay behind and who might not yet be ready to let you go, is not so easy.

-If we have not practised letting go already in life, we may have a very serious problem and death becomes a struggle once we die.
+If we have not practiced letting go already in life, we may have a very serious problem and death becomes a struggle once we die.
 It is not for nothing that the mystics say:

 “You have to die before you die”